zshamrock/blog/resources/templates/md/posts/2015-11-09-every-project-should-have-decisions.md

 Keep it simple.
 Markdown or any human readable/friendly format will do the job.
 It is good to put a date when you add the entries into the file, like "Sun 1 Nov, 2015".

+It should be part of your source code, so every developer can easy access it, and track the history.

 **Never change anythig, but append only!** Do not try to change the past, if you have to change the decision you made before, just make a new decision and document it, keeping the old there as well, so the progress, and thinking process will stay visible.

 And this imperfection is what makes this document so valuable.